Christmas with You (film)

-Christmas with You is a 2022 American Christmas romantic comedy film written by Paco Farias, Jennifer C. Stetson and Michael Varrati, directed by Gabriela Tagliavini and starring Aimee Garcia and Freddie Prinze Jr.
+Christmas with You is a 2022 American Christmas romantic comedy film directed by Gabriela Tagliavini, written by Paco Farias, Jennifer C. Stetson and Michael Varrati, and starring Aimee Garcia and Freddie Prinze Jr. It was released on Netflix on November 17, 2022.

 Plot

 Angelina Costa, a Latina pop singer-songwriter since her teens, is under a lot of pressure to stay relevant.
 20-somethings in the industry imply she's not keeping up.
 Barry from her record label expects her to come up with a Christmas song by a gala on Sunday.

 Having a panic attack, Angelina drags her manager Monique on an impromptu road trip north to meet teenage fan Cristina Torres, whose Christmas wish is to meet her.
 As the video of the cover she posted was geotagged, Angelina easily finds her at her high school, where her dad Miguel is the music teacher.

 As a snow storm comes in, Angelina and Mo are invited to dinner and then to stay over until the roads are cleared.
 The singer and teen discover they both lost their mothers not long ago.
-Over dinner it's revealed that Angelina has been dating soap star Ricardo, one of grandma Frida's favorites.
+Over dinner it is revealed that Angelina has been dating soap star Ricardo, one of grandma Frida's favorites.

 Angelina finds the song Miguel has been writing on the piano, and soon she is collaborating with him to complete it.
 Finally feeling inspired, she accompanies him and Cristina to her quinceañera practice so they can continue working on the song.
 There, Angelina helps the teens with their choreography, which Cristina's aunts record and put up on social media.

 Going back to the Torres', Angelina spends time with the family making food.
 Afterwards, when she and Miguel get stuck on the chorus, he takes her out to see the Christmas lights and the missing lyrics come to her.
 They spend the rest of the day putting it all together, falling asleep together in the living room.